The Best Places To Visit In France: An Insider's Guide

 Champagne Region

-Our local historians lead fascinating tours of World War I battlefields that most tourists never see, showing you how these conflicts shaped modern France.
-Plus, our sommelier contacts get you into exclusive Champagne houses where you'll understand why this region's approach to wine making became the global standard.
+Local historians lead fascinating tours of World War I battlefields that most tourists never see, showing you how these conflicts shaped modern France.
+Plus, our sommelier contacts get you into exclusive Champagne houses where you'll understand why this region's approach to winemaking became the global standard.

 Loire Valley